staceygillespie/DreamBig/content/dreambox.md

 ### EVERYTHING AT ARMS REACH

-Easy to get started!
+* Easy to get started!
 Easy to clean up!

-When I know what I have I don’t double buy
+* When I know what I have I don’t double buy

 ![](/images/createroomdecal.JPG)

-### NO SEARCHING
+### NO MORE SEARCHING

-Through bins and closets for SUPPLIES
+* Through bins and closets for SUPPLIES

 ### LARGE TABLE

-2’11.5D x 2’10.75 W
+* 2’11.5D x 2’10.75 W

-Accommodates 2 people comfortably - or 3 (me and 2 grandkids!)
+* Accommodates 2 people comfortably - or 3 (me and 2 grandkids!)

-My own dedicated table vs kitchen table or counter
+* My own dedicated table vs kitchen table or counter

-3 desks – sitting, standing, drafting
+* 3 desks – sitting, standing, drafting

 ### DEDICATED SPACE for my CRICUT